Soft Tissue Masses

-At Orlando Minimally Invasive Surgery, Dr. Patel and his team will select the surgery that is right for you depending on the size and location of your tumor.
+At Orlando Minimally Invasive Surgery, our team will select the surgery that is right for you depending on the size and location of your tumor.
 We use special tools that make smaller incisions so your scarring and healing time will typically be less compared to traditional surgical procedures.

 Our goal is to use the best techniques, individualized for your situation, to give you the highest quality of life after the procedure.